ckqqqq/ckqqqq.github.io/_posts/blog/2024-01-01-Paper-Notes.md

 * **Intensive Reading**: yes
   Abstract:

-* The article's structure is logical, conherent and complete, making is easy to follow.
+* The article's structure is logical, coherent and complete, making it easy to follow.

-* The related work part of the article is detailed, in-depth and informative,providing valuable conclusion
+* The related work part of the article is detailed, in-depth and informative, providing valuable conclusions.

-* This paper compare the many methods, including fine-tune & prompt & TOOL, reAct & reflexion & CoT.
+* This paper compares the many methods, including fine-tune & prompt & TOOL, reAct & Reflexion & CoT.

 ![image-20231217110322487](https://ckqqqq-qiker-image-service.oss-cn-beijing.aliyuncs.com/typora-image/image-20231217110322487.png)